Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/Root-Causes.md

   - Identity theft: LLMs may enable identity theft via unauthorized data access.
   - Unintended transactions: LLMs may cause individuals to make unintended purchases.

-**Possible CWEs**
-- CWE-272: Least Privilege Violation: This applies when excessive permissions are granted beyond functional needs.
-- CWE-284: Improper Access Control: If plugins lack access controls, it can lead to unauthorized actions.
-- CWE-285: Improper Authorization: This applies when improper authorization enables unauthorized actions.
-- CWE-347: Improper Verification of Cryptographic Signature: Failure to verify signatures on LLM operations poses authorization risks.
-- CWE-732: Inadequate Encoding of Output Data: If plugin output lacks encoding, it risks enabling unintended actions when processed.
-- CWE-798: Use of Hard-coded Credentials: Hard-coded credentials with excessive permissions pose unauthorized action risks.
-- CWE-799: Improper Control of Interaction Frequency: Lack of frequency control poses risks of excessive unauthorized actions.
-- CWE-862: Missing Authorization: This applies when LLMs do not properly check authorization before performing actions, potentially leading to unauthorized actions and privilege escalation.

 # LLM09: Overreliance